 A grand farewell was held for Gipson at the Everett Yacht Club on October 24, 1995.
 Speaker after speaker hailed him for his leadership, his big heart, his talent for finding the best in people.
 A letter of congratulations from then-President Bill Clinton was read, and then it was Carl Gipson's turn to speak.
 He asked the audience to pick up a Bible when they got home and look at the 20th chapter of Exodus "to see what controls me."
 Anyone who looked found there the Ten Commandments.
 He also invoked the Golden Rule, saying, "Treat others as you'd like to be treated, and when you finish plowing your own field, remember your work's not done until your neighbor's field is plowed, too" ("Carl Gipson: After 24 Years ...").

-In December 2009, the City of Everett named the city's senior service center in his honor.
+In December 2009, the City of Everett named the city's senior service center in Gipson's honor.
 At the dedication, Mayor Ray Stephanson said:

 "Carl has made a mark on city government and the Everett community.
 His straight talk and common appeal has earned Gipson the respect and love of a city that is far better for his years of service" ("Building Named ...").

-As of late 2013, Gipson, widowed since 2007, was still living in the house at 19th and Hoyt, visited often by his two sons, their families, and many of the friends he has made over the years.
-Once a week he goes for lunch at the senior center that bears his name.
-He reflects on his enormous accomplishments with great modesty and seems to have no regrets, except perhaps one.
+In his later years, Gipson, widowed since 2007, still lived in the house at 19th and Hoyt, visited often by his two sons, their families, and many of the friends he has made over the years.
+Once a week he would go for lunch at the senior center that bears his name.
+He once reflected on his enormous accomplishments with great modesty and seemed to have no regrets, except perhaps one.
 In an October 2013 interview, he said (with a smile), "If I'd have had a good education, I'd have been really something" (Gipson interview).